 This is the capstone course for Graphic Design majors.
 Preparation for future employment or graduate study through a finished portfolio (both print- and web- based) of work for potential employment in the graphic design industry is emphasized.
 Resume development and self-promotion is also covered.
 Prerequisite: This course should be taken after all other major course work has been completed.

-If you do not have a proficient understanding of print and/or web software, you should begin the major by taking Print Design Applications and/or Web Design Applications.
+If you do not have a proficient understanding of print and/or web software, you should begin the major by taking Graphic Design Applications.

-This course will provide the skills necessary to utilize the software commonly found in print design.
-Prerequisites: Basic computer literacy
+This course will provide the skills necessary to utilize the software commonly found in graphic design.
+Prerequisite: Basic computer literacy

 Error while processing your submission.